-The Closure Phase includes the Red Team finalising and presenting reports to the CTC/CFR, relevant Regulator, Blue Team, White Team, and other key stakeholders in debrief meetings.
+The Closure Phase includes the Red Team finalising and presenting reports to the CTC/CFR, relevant Regulator, Blue Team, Fl's Control Group, and other key stakeholders in debrief meetings.
 The Red Team will also replay specific attacks identified as a defensive weakness.